Breakthrough test performance

 76.3% sensitivity for 12 deadly cancers1

-Galleri has high sensitivity (76.3%) for 12 deadly cancer classes* that comprise two-thirds of all cancer deaths.4 Higher sensitivity for the deadliest cancers helps minimize overdiagnosis and/or overtreatment of indolent cancers.3 More aggressive cancers, such as pancreatic cancer, tend to release more cell-free DNA into the bloodstream at early stages and are more likely to be detected by the Galleri test.1 The overall sensitivity for cancer detection is 51.5% for all cancers and across all stages.
+Galleri has high sensitivity (76.3%) for 12 of the deadliest cancers* that comprise two-thirds of all cancer deaths.1,7 Higher sensitivity for the deadliest cancers helps minimize overdiagnosis and/or overtreatment of indolent cancers.1 More aggressive cancers, such as pancreatic cancer, tend to release more cell-free DNA into the bloodstream at early stages and are more likely to be detected by the Galleri test.1,3 The overall sensitivity for cancer detection is 51.5% for all cancers and across all stages.
 This provides the opportunity to detect many additional cancers when added to recommended single-cancer screening.

 Sensitivity = The proportion of people with cancer who received "Cancer Signal Detected" results.